huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 Before proceeding with the installation, pay attention to the following:

-  - Ensure that TCP ports 1433 and 6061 are open for inbound traffic.
+  - Ensure that TCP ports 1433 and 6061 can accept inbound traffic.
   - To force encryption, configure the SQL Express instance to allow TCP protocol.
   - SQL Server Express installs to a named instance by default.
 To connect to the instance, you must enable the SQL Server Browser service.
 This enables the service to start and operate automatically.
   - Identify a Windows login with the **sysadmin** role for the local SQL Express instance.